-Last minute email ideas for consumer-facing businesses
+Last-minute holiday email marketing ideas for consumer-facing businesses

 1. Holiday sale

 Choose a day (or days) to offer exclusive discounts to customers during the holiday season.
 You can include a coupon in any email you send out for customers to redeem in-store or online.
-You can also offer daily or weekly specials and promote them out to your email list.
+You can also offer daily or weekly specials and promote them to your email list.

 2. Free shipping